By Juliet M. Getty, Ph.D.

 It starts with making the horse feel safe.
 The foundation of safety is knowing that there is always something to eat.
 Without this, the very underpinning of health becomes unhinged.
 Piling supplements and expensive feeds onto this insecure footing will make a trivial, insignificant, and short-term difference.

-A steady, never-ending supply of appropriate hay/pasture will allow your horse to realize that he can eat effortlessly.
+A steady, never-ending supply of appropriate hay/pasture will enable your horse to realize that he can eat effortlessly.
 In very little time, he will begin to self-regulate his forage intake and eat only what his body needs to maintain condition.

 There are cases, however, where the horse not only doesn’t self-regulate, he actually gets heavier.
 Why is this?
 And if this is your horse, is there no hope?
 Do you simply have to go back to restricting hay?
 There are several reasons why this can occur and no, you do not and should not go back to restricting hay.